 Our Website is not intended for children and you must be an adult to use the Website.

 - We will never sell, rent, or share your personal information without your explicit consent, with or without personally identifying information.
 That includes any government (foreign or domestic) unless we are compelled by law.
 If we are required by law to disclose any of the information collected about you, we will attempt to provide you with notice (unless we are prohibited) that a request for your information has been made in order to give you an opportunity to object to the disclosure.
 We will attempt to provide this notice by email.
-We will independently object to overly broad requests for access to information about users of our site.
+We will independently object to overly broad requests for access to information about users of our Website.

 - We may share information about user behavior in the aggregate only.
 For example, we could share information like, “which day of the week do people spend the most time in front of their computer?”

 - You can delete your data at any time — all of it, or just a part of it.
-You can also delete your account at any time.
-Deleting your account deletes all your data from our database.
+You can also delete your Account at any time.
+Deleting your Account deletes all your data from our database.

-- For individual accounts, no other user can see any of your data or personal information.
+- For individual Accounts, no other user can see any of your data or personal information.

-- For team accounts, sharing of data is controlled by the administrator of the account.
+- For team Accounts, sharing of data is controlled by the administrator of the Account.
 No one outside of your organization will have access to any of your data.

 Definition of terms